-The attention of the Administration is drawn to the fact that particular installation conditions (excessive ambient temperature, incomplete filling of the tank, etc.) may lead to an abnormal ageing of the concentrates.

-For the periodical control of foam concentrate, the tests under 4.1 to 4.5 should be performed.
+The attention of the Administration is drawn to the fact that particular installation conditions (excessive ambient temperature, incomplete filling of the tank etc.) may lead to an abnormal aging of the concentrates.
+For the periodical control of foam concentrate the tests under paragraphs 4.1 - 4.5 should be performed.
 They should be carried out at laboratories acceptable to the Administration.

 The deviations in the values obtained by these tests, in respect of those obtained during the type approval tests, should be within ranges acceptable to the Administration.

-Tests under 4.1, 4.3 and 4.4 should be carried out on samples maintained at 60° C for 24 h and subsequently cooled to the test temperature.
+Tests under items 4.1, 4.3 and 4.4 should be carried out on samples maintained at 60 °C or 24 hours and subsequently cooled to the test temperature.